gferreira/fb-variable-values/docs/pages/install.md

 ---
-title  : Installing VariableValues layout : default
+title     : Installing VariableValues layout    : default permalink : /install/
 ---

 VariableValues is packaged and distributed as a [RoboFont extension].